STUNS-Uppsala/Stuns-Aterbrukslabbet/documentation/setup-documentation.md

 ## Set up webhooks

-This application uses webhooks to assign member role on account creation.
+This application uses webhooks to assign the member role on account creation.

 ### Set up endpoint